facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

     noted though that colors within the sRGB gamut should be considered to have more accurate Kubelka-Munk mixing as there will only be slight clamping within sRGB colors when they get close to white.

-    Better stated, the Spectral.js approach can process most of the colors in the sRGB gamut accurately, but not all.
+    Better stated, the Spectral.js approach can process most of the colors in the sRGB gamut well, but not all.
     Our adjusted approach allows us to better handle colors at the edge of what the Spectral.js approach can support for the sRGB gamut and beyond.